OpeningDesign/AECO_Contracts_and_Proposals/Out-in-the-Open/Master Proposal/_Master Proposal.md

 			 * The CAD/BIM documents can be found [here]([https://github.com/OpeningDesign/Aalseth_Residence/tree/master/Models%20%26%20CAD/BIM](https://github.com/OpeningDesign/Aalseth_Residence/tree/master/Models%20%26%20CAD/BIM))

 ### Approach B
- * **Approach (B): An Anonymous Open Approach** where all newly created documentation is shared publicly, however, the project location and the names of the direct or indirect clients, are kept anonymous.
-Again, similar to approach (A), all of OpeningDesign's (and their consultant's) newly created digital documentation/content is [open source](https://creativecommons.org/licenses/by-sa/4.0/).
+ * **Approach (B): An Anonymous Open Approach** Everything is the same as Approach A, however, the project location and the names of the direct or indirect clients, are kept anonymous and not shared publicly.
 	 * **Sample Project**
 		 * An **organic grocery store** in southern Wisconsin
 			 * (CAD/BIM) files can be found [here](https://github.com/OpeningDesign/Organic_Grocery_Store).